chapel-lang/chapel/doc/release/launcher.rst

   export CHPL_LAUNCHER_WALLTIME=00:15:00

 Another Slurm variable that usually needs to be set is the Slurm partition to use.
-For example, set the Slurm partition to 'debug' with the command:
+For example, set the Slurm partition to 'debug' with the commands:

 .. code-block:: bash

+  export SALLOC_PARTITION=debug
-  export SALLOC_PARTITION=chapel
+  export SLURM_PARTITION=$SALLOC_PARTITION

 If needed, you can request a specific node feature from SLURM by putting it in the ``CHPL_LAUNCHER_CONSTRAINT`` environment variable.
 For example,